massive-oss/mlib/README.markdown

 Massive Interactive public haXe libraries containing utilities and tools for developing simple command line driven neko and haxelib tools.

 mlib provides a lightweight command based structure for rapidly developing command line tools in neko.
-It's used to to develop and deploy various haxelib projects including mlib.
+It's used to to develop and deploy various haxelib projects including mlib itself!

 ### Installing